 The complex also includes a large congress center, which is conveniently connected to a hotel and an exhibition hall.

 Several million people come to Frankfurt each year to visit one of the many trade fairs that are held at the Frankfurt Messe, covering a wide range of products, from textile, paper, music and cars to Christmas decorations.

 The most famous trade fair is the Frankfurter Buchmesse, which was founded in 1485.
 It is still the largest of its kind.
 Other major fairs held here include Automechanika, a trade fair for the Automotive Industry and Ambiente, a trade fair for design and homestyle.

 Several high-rise buildings were erected at and near the exhibition grounds of the Messe Frankfurt.
 The most notable, the Messeturm, was named after the exhibition center.
 It is located right near the entrance of the Messe.

-The 257 meter (843 ft) tall tower was designed by Helmut Jahn in a postmodern style.
+The 257-meter-tall (843 ft) tower was designed by Helmut Jahn in a postmodern style.
 For a short time after its completion in 1991, it was the tallest building in Europe, until the Commerzbank Tower eclipsed its height by a mere two meters in 1997.

-The Hammering Man was erected here in 1991 at the occasion of the completion of the Messeturm.
+The Hammering Man was erected here in 1991 on the occasion of the completion of the Messeturm.
 The sculpture is part of a series; other Hammering Man sculptures can be found in cities such as Seattle, New York and Seoul.